mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 We're not going to use, you know, this language anymore because it just reinforces bias.
 And, and our, our minds are very, very powerful.
 And so I think the language that is used within engineering is step one.
 Right?
-That's that's one, two.
-What is really interesting is I, I was working with a white man engineering leader at a previous company once.
-And I have one of the highest performing engineering teams at the company and they're all white men.
+That's that's one.
+Two, what is really interesting is, I was working with a white man engineering leader at a previous company once.
+And he said, Trier, I have one of the highest performing engineering teams at the company and they're all white men.
 So if it's not broke, don't fix it.
 Like, why would I need, if we're performing and we're high performing, like why does it matter that everyone on the team are white men?
-And I said, wow, like you, you think if you're high-performing with just all of these white men on your team, The data, the data and the research is there that we know more diverse teams, outperform homogenous teams, right?
+And I said, wow, like you, you think if you're high-performing with just all of these white men on your team, The data and the research is there that we know more diverse teams, outperform homogenous teams, right?
 Imagine what you could be if you actually had representation on your team.
 And I wasn't even my, my engineering background didn't even align with what he did, but I pointed to an engineer on his question.
-This was a team that part of their responsibility was to write algorithms.
-To identify hate on a platform.
+This was a team that part of their responsibility was to write algorithms to identify hate on a platform.
 If you look at most platforms, underrepresented women, first of all, trans women and black women face the most hate on most social media platforms.
 So if that is the population that experiences the most hate, but yet you have a group of white [00:32:00] men that are supposed to write the algorithms to do find that hate.
-That's problematic.
-Right.
-There we is that we are, I don't even know exactly how to do, I don't know how to do your job, but I just know that it's not working.
-Right.
-And we also know that.
-These populations are still experiencing so much hate on every single platform.
-And one of the problems is that we don't have a people who look like the populations who can identify that those populations have considered the table and have those conversations about like, how do you really define that and make it better?
+That's problematic right there.
+We are, I don't even know exactly how to do, I don't know how to do your job, but I just know that it's not working.
+Right?
+And we also know that, these populations are still experiencing so much hate on every single platform.
+And one of the problems is that we don't have enough people who look like the populations who can identify that those populations have considered the table and have those conversations about like, how do you really define that and make it better?
-And so I think that, like, we really need to think about representation on the teams for that that's inclusive for the problems that we're solving for the communities that it impacted.
+And so I think that, like, we really need to think about representation on the teams for...
+That's inclusive for the problems that we're solving for the communities that it impacts the most.
 [00:32:42]

 **Kim:** I think, I think that's exactly right.
 It's so important to be willing,